JoePolo1/scheduler/README.md

 Users may delete an existing appointment.

-==NOTE: Deleting an appointment is a destructive method, and is not recoverable unless recreating from step one.==
+***NOTE: Deleting an appointment is a destructive method, and is not recoverable unless recreating from step one.***

 To delete an existing appointment, Click on the **Delete** icon which is shaped like a trash can on the bottom-right hand side of the desired appointment.
 A confirmation notice will populate to prevent accidental deletion.
 To confirm cancellation, click on the **Confirm** button.
 The appointment will disappear from that timeslot.
 See the video below for visual guidance.